ScriptEdcurriculum/curriculum/units/2-HTML/lessons/1-BasicTags/README.md

 Before starting this section ask students to close their laptops and take notes.
 The teacher will give a 3-4 minute lecture on tags, tag stucture and FILO (First In Last Out).
 The teacher may use the Google Presentation provide in the references.

-## Guided Practice #2(“We Do”)

-“Okay everyone open your computers and follow along with me.”
-Once again on the board open another website.
-This time a very plain page with little to no CSS (recommendation: use the first site made at Cern.. see references.)
-All together, find a specific piece of text and manipulate it.

 ## Independent practice #2("You do")

 Ask students to create the webpage firstpage.html (Seen below) using a text editor. **Student may need to be shown how to open this file in the browser.**